CamoCatX/camocatx.github.io/about.md

 > Nothing is impossible in IT and Security and the only limitation is in our own Imagination!

-* Expanded open-source IP telephony system and developed softphones with SIP,RTP protocols and connected these systems and their services to legacy software.
+* Expanded open-source IP telephony system and developed soft-phones with SIP,RTP protocols and connected these systems and their services to legacy software.

 <br>
 ### My Work Now
 * * *

-I am a full-time Cybersecurity Researcher now and I love every moment of it.

-My work now is mostly on Network Penetration Testing and also Web Application Security.
+I work in the Cybersecurity field now.

-I love almost all Technical Cybersecurity fields but prefer Offensive Security and Red Teaming practices over Defensive Security and Blue Teaming but I'm curious overall and read everything related to Cybersecurity! :)
+I love almost all technical Cybersecurity fields but prefer Offensive Security and Red Teaming practices over Defensive Security and Blue Teaming but I'm curious overall and read everything related to Cybersecurity and use Defensive knowledge to my advantage as an Offensive practitioner.

 <br>
 ### Some of my Experiences